Australian Aboriginal cricket team in England in 1868: Aftermath

 The team arrived back in Sydney in February 1869.
 They played a match against a military team the following month, then split up.
 Twopenny later moved to New South Wales and played for the colony against Victoria in 1870.
 Cuzens died of dysentery the following year.
-Mullagh was employed as a professional with the Melbourne Cricket Club and represented Victoria against the touring English team in 1879, when he top scored in the second innings.
+Mullagh was employed as a professional by the Melbourne Cricket Club and represented Victoria against the touring English team in 1879, top-scoring in the second innings.

-The Central Board for Aborigines ruled in 1869 that it would be illegal to remove any Aboriginal person from the colony of Victoria without the approval of the government minister.
-This effectively curtailed the involvement of Aboriginal players in the game.
+In 1869 the Central Board for Aborigines ruled that it would be illegal to remove any Aboriginal person from the colony of Victoria without the approval of the government minister.
+That effectively curtailed the involvement of Aboriginal players in the game.

-When Mullagh died aged 50 in August 1891 he was generally believed to have been the last survivor of the team (apart from Lawrence, who died in 1917).
+When Mullagh died in August 1891, aged 50, he was reported to be the last surviving member of the team other than Lawrence, who died in 1917.
 However, Red Cap is now believed to have died between 1891 and 1894, and Tarpot died in April 1900.

+William Shepherd wrote some observations about the players 51 years later, published in Ayres Cricket Companion in the year of his death, 1919.

 Legacy

+On 13 October 1951, former Australia captain Vic Richardson unveiled a memorial to the side in Edenhope, Victoria, where the players had trained prior to the tour.

-In May 1988 a team of Aboriginal players, captained by John McGuire, toured England to mark the Australian Bicentenary, retracing the steps of the original tour.
+In May 1988, an Aboriginal team captained by John McGuire visited England to mark the Australian Bicentenary, retracing the steps of the 1868 side.
+Vince Copley of the Ngadjuri people assisted in organising the tour, about which a documentary entitled Dreaming of Lord's was shown the following year on Channel 4 in the United Kingdom.

-2002 – The Australian Sports Hall of Fame recognised the 1868 Indigenous touring team for their contribution to sport.